oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 ### Exception to the rule
 This doesn't always have to be the case.
 1. RAW + ETL Tables could have been dropped.
-2. GQLDF + CSV => could be far ahead.
+2. CSV + GQLDF => could be far ahead.
-3. CLI/FE/Querying => would be limited to RAW + ETL tables
+3. CLI/FE/Querying => would be limited to RAW + ETL tables & data

-How to resolve?
+How to resolve a drop?
-1. RAW + ETL Tables should be 1:1.
+1. RAW + ETL Tables should be 1:1 => st_st.
 2. CSV would be ahead.
-So we can take the max(timestamp) to know how far it is and where to sync-to.
+So we can take the max(timestamp) to know how far it is and where to sync-to => st_end
 3. RAW Tables are rebuilt from CSV records.
 4. ETL Tables are rebuilt from RAW tables.